 NN(N)(N) is the Equipment Number of the associated equipment.
-This will be three
+This will be three be applied as per Section 4.1.1.

 XX is the optional Component Number, which can be one or two digits, and shall

 CMP-G201 A compressor in the G area.